IT3038C/IT3038C.github.io/docs/week-8.md

 [@%_-.] – Special characters

-\$ - Regex characters used to validate the string need to be ‘escaped’ with a “\”
+\$ - Regex characters used to validate the string need to be 'escaped' with a "\"
 ```

-Let’s validate an email address.
+Let's validate an email address.

-First, tell RegEx what is allowed in the email address name, then tell it we NEED to have an “@” symbol and “gmail.com”
+First, tell RegEx what is allowed in the email address name, then tell it we NEED to have an "@" symbol and "gmail.com"

 `[A-Za-z0-9_%.-]+@gmail\.com$`